huan/gast/README.md

 ## Running tests

-Open script editor, create a script file named Tests.gs, paste [tests of GasT](https://github.com/zixia/gast/blob/master/gas-tests.js) into it, then click Run in menu, select function ```gast``` .
+Open [google apps script editor](https://script.google.com), create a script file named Tests.gs, paste [tests of GasT](https://github.com/zixia/gast/blob/master/gas-tests.js) into it, then click Run in menu, select function ```gast``` .
 After click, you will see a message "Running function gast...".
 Wait till the message gone, then click View in menu, select Logs.
 You will see the output like the following snapshot.

 ### Screen Snapshoot